frzifus/docker-packet-tracer/README.md

 ```
 QXcbConnection: Could not connect to display
 ```
-your docker daemon isn't authorized to use your local xServer Session.
+your docker daemon isn't authorized to use your local XServer session.
 Fix:
 ```
 xhost +local:docker
 ```